Top Takeaways From This Post

-I have had my clients send me 60 page long contracts in both English and German.
-I have also sent some contracts completely in English and that worked out too.
+I have had my clients send me 60-page long contracts in both English and German.
+I have also sent some contracts completely in English (downloadable template below!) and that worked out too.
 However, I have also signed German freelancer contracts drawn in German only.

 Pro Tip: In case your client sends you a contract in German and you don’t understand the language yet, then you have the following options:

 - Sign the contract without full understanding: But then you may feel uncomfortable signing a legal document you don’t completely understand.
-Especially if it a high stakes project.
+Especially if it is a high-stakes project.